 The Taliban's popularity with the Afghan people surprised the country's other warring factions.
-Many Afghans, weary of conflict and anarchy, were relieved to see corrupt and often brutal warlords replaced by the devout Taliban, who were successful in eliminating corruption, restoring peace, and allowing commerce to resume.
+Many Afghans, weary of conflict and anarchy, were relieved to see corrupt and often brutal warlords replaced by the devout Taliban, who had some success in eliminating corruption, restoring peace, and allowing commerce to resume.

-Most shocking to the West has been the Taliban's treatment of women.
+Most shocking to the West was the Taliban's treatment of women.
 When the Taliban took Kabul, they immediately forbade girls to go to school.
 Moreover, women were barred from working outside the home, precipitating a crisis in healthcare and education.
-Women are also prohibited from leaving their home without a male relative—those that do so risk being beaten, even shot, by officers of the "ministry for the protection of virtue and prevention of vice."
-A woman caught wearing fingernail polish may have her fingertips chopped off.
-All this, according to the Taliban, is to safeguard women and their honor.
+Women were also prohibited from leaving their home without a male relative—those that did so risked being beaten, even shot, by officers of the "ministry for the protection of virtue and prevention of vice."
+A woman caught wearing fingernail polish may have had her fingertips chopped off.
+All this, according to the Taliban, was to safeguard women and their honor.

-In contrast to their strict beliefs, the Taliban profits from smuggling operations (primarily electronics) and, until recently, opium cultivation.
-When they cracked down on cultivation in July 2000, they claimed to have cut world opium production by two-thirds.
-Unfortunately, they also abruptly deprived thousands of Afghans of their only source of income, without offering them an alternative.
+In contrast to their strict beliefs, the Taliban profited from smuggling operations (primarily electronics) and opium cultivation.
+Eventually they bowed to international pressure and cracked down on cultivation and by July 2000 were able to claim that they had cut world opium production by two-thirds.
+Unfortunately, the crackdown on opium also abruptly deprived thousands of Afghans of their only source of income.

-Although the Taliban managed to re-unite most of Afghanistan, they have not been able to end the civil war.
-Nor have they improved the conditions in cities, where access to food, clean water, and employment may have actually declined in the last five years.
+Although the Taliban managed to re-unite most of Afghanistan, they were unable to end the civil war.
+Nor did they improve the conditions in cities, where access to food, clean water, and employment actually declined during their rule.
 A continuing drought and a very harsh winter (2000–2001) brought famine and increased the flow of refugees to Pakistan.